fawziabegum5/Technical-Writing/README.md

 # Technical-Writing
-My technical writing sample to be shared with employers seeking my services
+My technical writing samples to be shared with employers seeking my services